-puts drug-addicted criminal offenders through a yearlong march of treatment and intensive oversight in exchange for a dismissal of their charges.
+(TDC) puts drug-addicted criminal offenders through a yearlong program of treatment and judicial oversight in exchange for a dismissal of their charges.
 The court is driving down the recidivism rate and saving money - and should be expanded, according to the Spokane Regional Criminal Justice Commission.
-Spokane's Drug Court was established
+Spokane's Therapeutic Drug Court (TDC)

-in 1996, the first local example of a "problem-solving court," which attempts to combine intense oversight, treatment and services to help nonviolent offenders change their lives.
-In Drug Court,
+was established in 1996, the first local example of a "problem-solving court," which attempts to combine intense oversight, treatment and services to help nonviolent offenders change their lives.
+In TDC,

 felony offenders whose crimes are connected to their addictions can qualify, if they agree to the terms.